It's Rush Limbaugh, the Excellence in Broadcasting Network.

 The first ones were that way.

-But with all these bright colors.
+But with all these bright colors, they're five different colors.

-The tech media and the financial media has been predicting this phone, even by name.
+For six months, the tech media and the financial media has been predicting this phone, even by name.

-They got wind of it, the 5C, and they've been predicting it as a cheap phone that would be priced so that poor people in emerging markets like the ChICOMs would be able to afford it.
+And they've been predicting it as a cheap phone that would be priced so that poor people in emerging markets like the ChiComs would be able to afford it.

 Because the tech media and the Wall Street people think that Apple's market share isn't big enough.